Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: The Basic Framework

 \section{The Basic Framework}

 {x_{k_\tau}} {x_{k_{\tau}}^{t-1}} {g_{k_{\tau}}^t}

-Let $\kt$ denote the index of the coordinate that is updated at time $t$, $\gkt := \nabla_{k_t} f(x^t)$ denote the value of the gradient along coordinate $\kt$ computed at time $t$ using up-to-date values of the coordinates, and $\tgkt$ denote the actual value computed, which may use some out-of-date values.
+Recall that $\kt$ denotes the index of the coordinate that is updated at time $t$.
+We let $\gkt := \nabla_{k_t} f(x^t)$ denote the value of the gradient along coordinate $\kt$ computed at time $t$ using up-to-date values of the coordinates, and $\tgkt$ denote the actual value computed, which may use some out-of-date coordinate values.